-If you would like the page where your podcasts are displayed to have a certain layout, that is determined by your theme.
-In Divi where you have the ability to create a "web page" with the page builder, its harder to see what WordPress is doing for you in the background and this can be confusing.
+If you'd like the page where your podcasts are displayed to have a certain layout, that is determined by your theme.
+In Divi where you have the ability to create a "web page" with the page builder, it's harder to see what WordPress is doing for you in the background and this can be confusing.
 Let's first look at a few WordPress concepts along with how the Seriously Simple Podcasting plugin uses those features.

 In Divi, where you can construct pages with the builder, if you want to make any changes to the pages created dynamically for you, there are specific instructions to follow from the theme creator.
 SSP creates a Custom Post Type and to work with the Divi builder on your Podcast Episode, you first need to enable that Post Type in Divi https://www.elegantthemes.com/blog/theme-releases/divi-custom-post-types.